Nightly Brief

 Your Tuesday night briefing from the staff of Courthouse News

-Top CNS stories for today including CIA Director Mike Pompeo set to brief members of the House intelligence committee on Tuesday evening on what President Donald Trump discussed with Russian officials during a White House meeting last week; Two investigative reporters join Buzzfeed in fighting government secrecy over spy planes the FBI uses to gather surveillance across the country; New scientific research sheds light on the recently discovered – and potentially habitable – planet Proxima b, and more.
+Top CNS stories for today including President Donald Trump asked former FBI Director James Comey to end the federal investigation of ex-National Security Advisor Michael Flynn during a meeting in the Oval Office in February, The New York Times reported Tuesday evening; Two investigative reporters join Buzzfeed in fighting government secrecy over spy planes the FBI uses to gather surveillance across the country; New scientific research sheds light on the recently discovered – and potentially habitable – planet Proxima b, and more.

 Sign up for CNS Nightly Brief, a roundup of the day’s top stories delivered directly to your email Monday through Friday.

 1.)
+In National news President Donald Trump asked former FBI Director James Comey to end the federal investigation of ex-National Security Advisor Michael Flynn during a meeting in the Oval Office in February, The New York Times reported Tuesday evening.

-In National news CIA Director Mike Pompeo is expected to brief members of the House intelligence committee on Tuesday on what President Donald Trump discussed with Russian officials last week, following reports the president revealed classified information during their discussions.
+2.)
+CIA Director Mike Pompeo is expected to brief members of the House intelligence committee on Tuesday on what President Donald Trump discussed with Russian officials last week, following reports the president revealed classified information during their discussions.